-The George Evans Corporation Quality management system is certified to: BS EN ISO 9001:2008 by the British Standards Institution.
-We have begun the process of updating to the new 9001:2015 standards.
+The George Evans Corporation Quality management system is certified to: BS EN ISO 9001:2015 by the British Standards Institution.

 GEC Quality policy: